cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ### accuracy_args
 A dictionary of optional arguments to be passed to the accuracy function.

+## reports
+**OPTIONAL** An array of one or more Report Plugins, where each Plugin corresponds to a Juneberry Report class.
+Refer to the [report config specification](report_configuration_specification.md) for more information about Juneberry Report Plugins.

 ## seed
 Seed value to use when conducting Juneberry operations with this model.
 This seed value will affect random operations, including numpy.random, and it will also be